NicholasGraalum/CS362-Project/LIVINGDOC.md

 #### Documentation plan
-Developer living documentation
+Developer living documentation and guides for future development.
+This will include code structure and architecture.
+Implemented as we develop new features
-User guide documentation
+User guide documentation.
+This will go over all the UI and different features and how to use them.
+Implemented at the end of development and as new features are implemented
-In-app information symbols
+In-app information symbols and explanations.
+This will explain in the app how to do different things and use different features.
+Implemented during development and from user feedback.